 Best Small-Capacity Hydration Pack Runner-Up: Osprey Duro 1.5 and Osprey Dyna 1.5 ($110)

 The Osprey Duro 1.5 and the Osprey Dyna 1.5, the women’s version of the pack, are 1.5-liter low-volume race-ready packs that have everything you need for short and fast days on the trail.
-A rear zip compartment fits the included 1.5-liter hydration reservoir and two large front stretch pockets that can fit nutrition, small gear, or Osprey’s 500-milliliter or 360-milliliter soft flasks, which are sold separately, allow for expanded hydration capacity.
-Our testers noted that the rear pocket cannot fit additional gear if the hydration bladder is being used, but there is an exterior bungee cinch cord to carry a jacket or extra layer.
+A rear zip compartment fits the included 1.5-liter hydration reservoir and two large front stretch pockets that can fit nutrition, small gear, or Osprey’s 500-milliliter or 360-milliliter soft flasks, which are sold separately, allowing for expanded hydration capacity.
+Our testers noted that the rear pocket could not fit additional gear if the hydration bladder is being used, but there is an exterior bungee cinch cord to carry a jacket or extra layer.
 A smaller front zip pocket and two stretch pockets under the arms for small items like a buff, hat, or gloves round out the storage capacity.
 The rear hydration bladder compartment has a diagonal zipper opening, which only allows the tubing to route over the right shoulder, something to keep in mind if you prefer it on the left.

 The sternum strap is secured with plastic snaps that clip on each of the shoulder straps rather than having a center buckle, making it easy to adjust their positioning to your comfort.
 Our testers found this pack to run a little on the small side in the arm holes, so if you have broader arms or shoulders, you may need to size up.
 The material is a little thicker and heavier than that of some of the other tested packs but is very durable while still maintaining breathability.